Korean Wikipedia: Comparisons to other Korean wikis and information services

 Korean Wikipedia is the 2nd largest Korean language wiki, and the 33rd most visited website of 2024.
 According to The Hankyoreh, Namuwiki had 7.2 times more traffic compared to the Korean Wikipedia as of October 2024.
-It is generally attributed that Korean Wikipedia is less substantive and influential compared to NamuWiki.
+It is generally reported that Korean Wikipedia is less substantive and influential compared to Namuwiki.

-Jimmy Wales stated that, in other countries, models like Wikipedia were first introduced during the early stages of the internet, leading to very enthusiastic responses.
-In contrast, in South Korea, other collective collaboration services such as Naver's Jisik-in (지식인), a Quora style ask-and-answer website, were already available, leading to much more lackluster responses.
+Wikipedia co-founder Jimmy Wales stated that, in other countries, models like Wikipedia were first introduced during the early stages of the internet, leading to enthusiastic responses.
+In contrast, South Korea had existing collective collaboration services, such as Naver's question-and-answer site Jisik-in, leading to more lackluster responses.

 Dialects

 There are two major standards in the Korean language: the South Korea standard, and the North Korea standard.
 North Koreans are underrepresented on the Korean Wikipedia due to censorship of the internet in North Korea.
 Therefore, most users of the Korean Wikipedia are South Koreans and most articles are written in the South Korean style.
 The official name of the Wikipedia is 한국어 위키백과 (RR).
 "Hangugeo" is the name for the Korean language in South Korea, and "baekgwa" is a clipped form of 백과사전 (RR, "encyclopedia").